Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 ## Managing Features

-Beginning with Latios Framework 0.5, features are controlled through the use of *installers*.
+Features are controlled through the use of *installers*.
 You can see these installers in action by looking through the bootstrap templates.

 ## Platform Support